Matt Bellamy tells us about going solo, Muse's next move and "embracing the simple life" of lockdown

 This marks Bellamy’s second solo outing since releasing ‘Pray (High Valyrian)’ from the Game Of Thrones soundtrack last year – so does this mean he’s going it alone?
 To find out, we had a quick chat about quarantine inspiration, the band’s next move, Muse’s new live film which they describe as “their version of Pink Floyd’s The Wall, and what’s in store his rock’n’roll covers supergroup The Jaded Hearts Club

 Hello Matt.
-Tell us a little bit of where ‘Tomorrow’s World’ came from
+Tell us a little bit of where ‘Tomorrow’s World’ came from?

 “I’ve always had these pieces of music, usually piano-based, that are these meandering-dreamy things that I write but don’t always fit with Muse.
 I just put them to one side and think, ‘That could work for a film soundtrack one day’.
 ‘Tomorrow’s World’ was one of them, and then during lockdown I just started singing on it.”